zoom/meetingbot-recall-sample/README.md

 For an additional example of a Zoom App running in a Meeting, reference the [Advanced Zoom Apps Sample](https://github.com/zoom/zoomapps-advancedsample-react) and the [Zoom Apps documentation](https://developers.zoom.us/docs/zoom-apps/).

 While this is one example of an in-meeting app, the implementation shown in the Transcript and Summary component can be reused in any existing or new web app running inside the Meeting.

-## Usage

-To install the Zoom App, Navigate to the **Home URL** that you set in your browser and click the link to install.

-After you authorize the app, Zoom will automatically open the app within the client.

 ### Keeping secrets secret